knightttp/Thitipong-Rienrukwong/README.md

 ### Hi visitors

-The site now is under construction. please stay tune
+The site is now under construction, so please stay tuned.